My Sister Won the Belching Olympics in Gastric Freestyle

-One summer day we were out in front at some family friends' house drinking Coca-Cola.
-The three boys and Chris got to belching and decided to have a competition - the belching olympics.
+One summer day we were out in front of some family friends' house drinking Coca-Cola.
+The three boys and Chris got to belching and decided to have a competition - the belching Olympics.

 You know how when you were in school and you didn't perform well in sports so you never got picked for a team?
 That was me (except for baseball).
 It was also the case for the belching competition.
 But I did get to pick the starter though, so I chose Jeff.

 Contestant # 1 - Jeff primed himself up with a few huge pulls on his coke, took some deep breaths, and let 'er rip.
 His belch was very impressive in length of time, but a little weak in volume.
 There was a gurgle or two, so not too bad.